kjmath/portfolio/_projects/modeling-emission.md

 4. The *plume flow field* sub-model determines temperatures, densities, pressures, and species concentrations throughout the exhaust plume given nozzle exit properties and freestream conditions.
 A 1D simplified plume flow field model is implemented that captures the core effects of turbulent entrainment, jet expansion, and non-equilibrium chemistry.
 This 1D model is efficient and compatible with AeroSandbox, and does not rely black-box CFD codes used by many studies.

 5. The *afterburning kinetics* sub-model determines the species production rates $$\dot{\omega}_i$$ throughout the plume given temperatures, densities, and species mass fractions throughout the plume.
 This sub-model uses a simple, single reaction mechanism with a global reaction rate equation fit to reaction rates predicted by a 28 reaction mechanism.
-This fitted global reaction rate equation is significantly less stiff than more complicated reaction mechanisms used in other studies.
+This fitted global reaction rate equation is significantly less stiff than more complicated reaction mechanisms used in other studies, which improves its performance in AeroSandbox.

 6. The *radiative transfer* sub-model determines the plume radiant intensity $$J_{\lambda}$$ given temperatures, densities, and species mass fractions throughout the plume.
-This sub-model integrates the radiative transfer equation along lines-of-sight through the plume, and uses the Ludwig et al. single line group model[^1].
+This sub-model integrates the radiative transfer equation along lines-of-sight through the plume, and uses the Ludwig et al. single line group model[^1] for predicting molecular emission.

 ## Implementation of Design Problems AeroSandbox